How the City of Burnsville Automated Election Judge Scoring

 “Our Electronic Content Management team researched case studies, contacted other cities, and reached out to our vendor, and no one had done what we were proposing to do, especially as it related to scoring the skills test.
 We accepted the challenge!” said – Dana Hardie, Director of Administrative Services.

-The city first upgraded to Laserfiche Rio in mid-March, 2016 and was able to automate the application process by April 1, with the help of their VAR, Cities Digital.
+The city first upgraded to Laserfiche Rio in mid-March, 2016 and was able to automate the application process by April 1, with the help of their solution provider.

 “For this process alone, we estimate saving 80 staff hours that were spent mailing applications, scoring tests and maintaining a huge spreadsheet of applicants,” said Hardie.
 “In addition to productivity gains, there are also the cost savings of eliminating mass mailing entirely.”

 Prior to implementing Laserfiche Rio, the process to recruit and manage the applications and skills tests for election judges was done manually.
 The city clerk’s office printed hundreds of applications and tests, and mailed/emailed them out to prospective judges, and also posted the application on the city’s website for download.
 This inflated the city’s printing costs and required time to print and mail the documents.

 Applicants filled out the application and mailed/emailed it back to the clerk’s office where the deputy clerk reviewed each one to ensure all required fields were complete.
 The 300-400 applications were all received within a few weeks and had to be scored as quickly as possible.
 The clerk then entered the data from the applications into a spreadsheet.
 If a required field was not completed, or if the application was not legible, the applicant would need to be contacted to obtain clarification.

 In addition to completing the application, applicants must pass a skills test, which was previously scored by hand.
 If the test was incomplete or needed to be retaken, the deputy city clerk had to contact those individuals.
 In total, this process took weeks and required intensive administrative work.